 Within those bands the applicants are split between those requiring general needs accommodation and those looking for older persons' accommodation.
-When you contrast this with the annual number of properties which become available, 131 general lets and 85 older persons, the problem is self-evident.
+When you contrast uis with the annual number of properties which become available, 131 general lets and 85 this with the annual number of properties which become available, 131 general lets and 85 older persons, the problem is self-evident.